ryantd42/NY-Legislative-Git/2023/S3614E-2023/bill.md

- Introduced by Sen. GOUNARDES -- read twice and ordered printed, and when printed to be committed to the Committee on Civil Service and Pensions --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced by Sen. GOUNARDES -- read twice and ordered printed, and when printed to be committed to the Committee on Civil Service and Pensions --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted  to  said  committee  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the retirement and social security law and the education law, in relation to member contribution per centum increases